convisoappsec/conviso-docs/docs/index.md

 If this is your **first time accessing the platform**, we recommend checking out our [**Quickstart**](/quickstart/quickstart.md) documentation for step-by-step instructions on getting started.
 If you are interested in **collaborating with the documentation**, access this [**guide**](../docs/general/contributing.md).

 >
 Conviso Platform is a comprehensive AppSec management solution that empowers secure development for development teams.
 A detailed view of the software, associated application risks, and potential business impact supports the implementation and definition of a structured application security program.
-Consequently, it effectively advances secure development maturity without slowing down the pipeline.

 <div style={{textAlign: 'center' , maxWidth: '60%'}}>